 Do You Need A Maine Criminal Defense Attorney?
 Call 207-283-6400 NOW to protect your legal rights!

-Because there are differences in the way a federal criminal case and a state criminal case is handled, you need a criminal defense attorney who has experience in the court where your case will be tried.
+Because there are differences in the way a federal criminal case and a state criminal case is handled, you need a federal criminal defense lawyer who has experience in the court where your case will be tried.
 You want an attorney who understands the laws related to your criminal charge as well as an attorney who understands the court rules and procedures applicable to that specific charge.
 Hiring the right attorney is your first step in preparing a strong defense against the criminal charges you are facing, and a usually tough federal prosecutor.

 What Is the Jurisdiction of a Federal Court?

 Jurisdiction refers to the types of cases a court is authorized to hear.
 Even though federal courts have limited jurisdiction, federal courts have exclusive jurisdiction over some types of cases.
 Typically, federal courts have jurisdiction over:

 - A case involving the United States as a party